yothgewalt/go-materials/README.md

 ```

 ## How to configure Air (Hot Reload)
+How to Inject Environment variables into Air execution You need to use the command of your OS to export and use it.

 Configuration on <b>Mac OS X</b> </br >

 1. Add `;export $(grep -v '^#' .env | xargs);` into <b>.air.toml</b> at bin = "..."